Decompiler: Structuring

 Unstructured code is more difficult to translate into structured code than already structured code.
-Solutions include replicating some code, or adding Boolean variables.
+Solutions include replicating some code or adding Boolean variables.

 Code generation

-The final phase is the generation of the high level code in the back end of the decompiler.
+The final phase is the generation of high level code in the back end of the decompiler.
 Just as a compiler may have several back ends for generating machine code for different architectures, a decompiler may have several back ends for generating high level code in different high level languages.

-Just before code generation, it may be desirable to allow an interactive editing of the IR, perhaps using some form of graphical user interface.
-This would allow the user to enter comments, and non-generic variable and function names.
+Just before code generation, it may be desirable to allow interactive editing of the IR, perhaps using some form of graphical user interface.
+This would allow the user to enter comments and non-generic variable and function names.
 However, these are almost as easily entered in a post decompilation edit.
 The user may want to change structural aspects, such as converting a while loop to a for loop.
 These are less readily modified with a simple text editor, although source code refactoring tools may assist with this process.
 The user may need to enter information that failed to be identified during the type analysis phase, e.g. modifying a memory expression to an array or structure expression.
 Finally, incorrect IR may need to be corrected, or changes made to cause the output code to be more readable.